Create index in MongoDB

 ])

-Here, we created multiple indexes at once on the name, cno, and speed fields and specify the direction key 1 for ascending order.
+We created multiple indexes simultaneously on the name, cno, and speed fields, specifying direction key 1 for ascending order.

 Execution: